CDKGlobal/cd-performance-promotion/documentation/bamboo.md

   ${bamboo.build.working.directory}/py3env/bin/cdperfpromotion
   [[ ! $(grep '"passed": false' cdperfpromodata*.json) ]]
   ```
-  The ```sed``` commands replace part of the downloaded configuration file so that critical credentials (usernames/password, API keys, etc.) are not stored in source control.
+  * The ```sed``` commands replace part of the downloaded configuration file so that critical credentials (usernames/password, API keys, etc.) are not stored in source control.
 The ```sed``` commands in the above script are only replacing the BlazeMeter API key and and test ID since the configuration file only includes data from BlazeMeter.

-  The call to ```${bamboo.build.working.directory}/py3env/bin/cdperfpromotion``` is actually running the program.
+  * The call to ```${bamboo.build.working.directory}/py3env/bin/cdperfpromotion``` is actually running the program.

-  Please note that this is a prototype tool and that while the setup in the CDK environment is currently a little bit complicated, the wrinkles will be ironed out in future releases.
+**Note:** this is a prototype tool and that while the setup in the CDK environment is currently a little bit complicated, the wrinkles will be ironed out in future releases.